ADVERTISEMENT

 Joan Sheridan shows how to weave adorable sheep and a traditional graphic pattern with turned krokbragd.
 Photo by Matt Graves

-Besides the irresistible results of the turned krokbragd, Joan Sheridan has a few tricks up her sleeve.
+Turned krokbragd is slightly more complex than plain weave on the inkle loom, but not by much.
+It requires a three sets of heddles, but don't let that deter you—instructor and inkle-weaver extraordinaire Joan Sheridan has a few tricks up her sleeve to make warping for turned krokbragd a piece of cake.
 The longtime owner of Heritage Spinning & Weaving, Joan has learned to help her students avoid and recover from mistakes.
 Whether it's a well-placed bag clip, some painter's tape, or a stack of hair elastics, I picked up so many inkle-weaving tips watching her new course, Weave Turned Krokbragd on an Inkle Loom.
-And her method for making a continuous string heddle is definitely going into rotation for my rigid-heddle weaving.
+Her method for making a continuous string heddle had me taking notes (check out the Add Heddles for Krokbragd video lesson for more details).

 loom

-With a few tweaks, you can create a third "shaft" on an inkle loom.
+With a few tweaks, you can create a third shed on an inkle loom.

 Along with the instructional video, the Weave Turned Krokbragd course includes pattern PDFs, warping plans, and diagrams to understand the weave structure.
 It took me a few tries to understand the mechanics of setting up the loom and warping it correctly, so referring to the diagrams often was a must for me.